Azazello: Origins

 Bulgakov was likely mesmerized by a character who was both a seducer and a killer.
 Margarita took him for a playboy during their first meeting at the Alexander Garden.
 But his main function in the novel is violence.
 He throws Stepan Likhodeyev from Moscow to Yalta, pushes Poplavsky out of his sinister apartment, and shoots Count Meigel to death.

 In earlier versions of the novel Azazello kills Meigel with a knife, which is more appropriate for him as the inventor of all the blade weapons in the world.

-In accordance with his historic role, Azazello gives Margarita his magic cream, the Azazello Cream.
+In accordance with his historic role, Azazello gives Margarita his magic ointment, the Azazello Cream.
 It not only gave Margarita invisibility and ability to fly, but gave her bewitching beauty.
 In his sinister apartment, Azazello enters through a mirror, another innovation of his.